jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Name your mod: H3ho4kmmm.pak

-H3ho4kmmm4k-S 🛡️
+H3ho4kmmm4k-S 🛡️ Upscaled textuers +  Main menu mod

 Same as above, but with mod scaling enabled for extra polish.
+(This rescales the Main menu to be true 4k)

 Name your mod: H3ho4kmmm4k-S.pak

 ## 🟡 Halo Online Main Menu Vibes

-Ho4kmmm 🌟
+Ho4kmmm 🌟Upscaled textuers only

 Ports all Halo 3 campaign maps to ElDewrito 0.7.1, keeping the Halo Online main menu.